WandersonAlves/apybird/README.md

-# apybird
+# apybird :bird:

 Build API Blueprint file (.apib) from decorators!
+Simple and easy

+## Motivation

+I haven't found a decorator solution to build a API Blueprint spec.
+So a decide do make one myself.
+The filosophy is to use generics to ensure always up to date documentation about headers, body and response.
+So when data needs to change, you change your interface, and TypeScript will show a error telling you about the change, so you'll update your docs always as needed because your build will break if you not do.

 ## Usage